 Before the climate emergency and the pandemic rocked the automotive industry, electric vehicles (EVs) were on the road to achieving record sales levels.
-EVs are becoming more and more recognised as a huge benefit to energy evolution, future sustainability and the fight against climate change.
+EVs are becoming more and more recognized as a huge benefit to energy evolution, future sustainability and the fight against climate change.
 They’re also the largest trend impacting home energy usage.
 The shift towards EVs is starting to create a revolution in how people consume electricity in their homes.
 For some customers, changing their regular vehicle for an EV would mean that their car becomes the main source of electricity consumption in their home.

 With many countries preparing to ban sales of new diesel and petrol car sales by 2035 and other countries and regions including the US, Canada, India, European Union, China, Germany and Norway1 also pitching the idea of banning fossil-fuel based vehicles, the need to understand electricity usage in individual households has never been more critical.

 If more people are going to be encouraged to replace their vehicle with an EV, energy companies need to be able to deliver the right insights with regards to energy consumption, costs, as well as advice, to the right customers at the right time.

 The landscape and market for EVs is rapidly evolving.
 Original Equipment Manufacturers (OEMs) have invested billions to deliver new electrified models, from R&D to factory redesign.
 Consumer attitudes have also evolved.
 Prior to the COVID-19 pandemic EVs were moving steadily into the spotlight.
 For the first time in 2019, the combined annual sales of battery electric vehicles and plug-in hybrid electric vehicles tipped over 2,000,0002!